rfuentesmartinez/rfuentesmartinez.github.io/_pages/about.md

 I am a PhD student in Economics at _IMT School for Advanced Studies Lucca_ and _University of Alicante_.

-My research field is Microeconomics, working on the intersection between Environmental Economics and IO.
-My academic interests are green R&D, carbon leakage, and Circular Economy.
+My research interests are financial and time series econometrics, as well as copulas and dependence modelling.